SunHyuck/cuda/README.md

 # cuda
-followed by Inflearn CUDA parallel computing lecture.
+based on the Inflearn CUDA parallel computing lecture.